sleepjie/Valanar/Valanar Superdocument.md

 Their grand Undercities, carved out of vast caverns, are a testament to their ingenuity and a source of national pride.
 While a few cities dot Jarred's surface, most Glimmerhin reside within mountainous, clockwork cities constructed of brass and frostiron.
 These remarkable creations reflect the Glimmerhin's adeptness in harmonising intricate mechanics with the natural world.
 ### Ende’hel
 ##### Physical Traits
+Tall and lithe with angular facial features.
+Mature very slowly at a 10th of the rate of Humans.
+They can naturally attain any eye colour though they appear much brighter under visible light, turning deep browns to magnificent hazel, or yellow eyes into golden, sunstreaked iris.

 ##### Heritage & History
 The Ende'hel, known for their profound connection to the sacred lands of 'The Fane' in the Lost Lands, originated as a people blessed by Seradriel in the Age of Mist.
 Initially, their existence was marked by a delicate balance of power, achieved through strategic manipulation of the Orcs and Giants who also inhabited the region.
 This approach underscored their diplomatic and cunning nature, in contrast to the more aggressive tendencies of the Enadriel, their darker skinned cousins.
 This balance allowed the Ende'hel to maintain their consecrated grounds and uphold their traditions in relative peace.